Workforce Development

 Individual Development Plans (IDPs) have long been recognized as a powerful tool for employee growth, career progression, and capability building.
 Yet in many organizations, IDPs remain underutilized or inconsistently applied—often reduced to annual paperwork exercises with little real impact.
 As organizations grow larger and more complex, the challenge is no longer whether to use IDPs, but how to implement them at scale without losing relevance or effectiveness.

-Another challenge is integration.
-IDPs often sit separately from performance management, learning systems, and career frameworks.
-When development plans are disconnected from how performance is measured or how opportunities are assigned, employees struggle to see their value.
-At scale, this disconnect undermines credibility and participation.
+IDPs often operate separately from performance management systems, learning platforms, and career frameworks.
+When development plans are disconnected from how performance is measured or opportunities are assigned, employees struggle to see their real value.

 Click on design scalable employee development programs using IDPs.